git/git.github.io/rev_news/drafts/edition-37.md

 __News from Git Merge 2018__

-Another exciting [Git Merge](https://git-merge.com/) happened this year, this time in the lovely city of Barcelona in Catalunia, Spain.
+Another exciting [Git Merge](https://git-merge.com/) happened this year, this time in the lovely city of Barcelona in Catalonia, Spain.
 Surrounded by crazy skaters, two days full of Git happened, with a couple of add-on events on both ends.

 * The usual Git Contributor Summit was held in parallel to the workshop day.
 Alex Vandiver provided a nice [write-up](https://public-inbox.org/git/alpine.DEB.2.20.1803091557510.23109@alexmv-linux/) of the event, which felt more focused on concrete projects than in the last years.
 Be sure to read through the replies that add more information, still.
 * Plastic SCM's Semantic Merge was not only presented in a [talk](https://git-merge.com/#pablo-santos-luaces), but made available as a bot called ["mergedroid"](https://gmaster.io/mergedroid) that applies the same merge conflict resolution to Pull Requests on GitHub.
-* A big theme this year was to apply Git to files other than source code.
+* A big theme this year was to apply Git to files other than source code:
   * Stephen Hathaway detailed how [designers use Git to work on visual design](https://git-merge.com/#stephen-hathaway).
   * William Chia described how [GitLab uses Git to collaborate on documents](https://git-merge.com/#william-chia).
   * The xltrail product makes it possible to use [Git to manage Excel files](https://www.xltrail.com) (this was demo'ed between talks by Felix Zumstein).